SPP Event: Latest Developments in Superfunds and Alternative Risk Transfer

 Demi Ho

-Business Develolment Manager, Clara-Pensions
+Business Development Manager, Clara-Pensions

 Demi is a member of the Business Development team at Clara-Pensions.
 Demi’s focus is on supporting the transaction process for schemes looking to transfer their members to Clara.
 She is also responsible for implementing Clara’s business development strategy and fostering Clara’s strategic relationships with industry stakeholders.
 Demi started her career at LCP as a pensions consultant and is a qualified actuary.